Aayushi18/REST-API-and-PircBot-/README.md

 Go to http://webchat.freenode.net/ to access the ChatBot and connect to #AChannel

-NOTE: You will need to generate your own API key to be able to run the program.
+NOTE: You will need to generate your own API key for Open Weather Map and NASA to be able to run the program.